plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

     return """
     This page uses a generic image.
 No image is specified and there is no image that matches the module name in the assets folder, so it uses `app.jpeg` or `logo.jpeg` if no `app.jpeg` exists.

+    The title and description are not supplied, so they will be inferred from the module name.
+In this case it will be "A page"
         """
 ```